RohaanJohn/RohaanJohn/README.md

 # ⭐ Featured Projects:
 ## - PurifyNature
-PurifyNature aims in reducing the volume of trash around us.
+PurifyNature aims at reducing the volume of trash around us.
 The website is built to pinpoint those areas where trash is accumualted and volunteers can come together and clean up such areas.
 Key tools used were: Django and TensorFlow.
 The link to the website: https://purifynature.herokuapp.com.
 Stay Green & Clean!
 ## - AlphaTrip